Home / Blog / A Simple Guide to Punctuation Marks in English

 5. Online Content and Social Media:

-• Use hashtags sparingly and appropriately, considering the platform.
+• Incorporate hashtags appropriately for the platform.

-6. Technical Writing:
+6. Technical Content Writing:

-• Maintain precision and clarity with standard punctuation.
+• Maintain precision with standard punctuation.

-• Use parentheses for supplementary information.
+• Use parentheses for additional information.

 7. Legal Writing: